mapbox/geojson.io/README.md

 `rollup` can take several seconds to build before changes appear in the browser.

+If you get an error resolving dependencies related to `rollup` on newer versions of node, then try `npm install --force` and be sure to not commit changes to `package-lock.json`.

 ## Production Build & Deployment

 `npm run build` will create minified bundles in `/dist`.
 You can try out the production build with `npm run serve` which will run live-server.